buildpacks/docs/content/docs/operator-guide/create-targets.md

 ## Creating custom images

-In this tutorial we will create sample build and run images based on `Ubuntu Jammy.`
+In this tutorial we will create sample build and run images based on `Ubuntu Jammy`.

 ### Create a common base image